Ctra. de Montjuïc

 In the nineteenth century, after the French invasion, the castle was occupied by Napoleon’s troops.
 Since 1810 was used as a military prison and it had the same use during the Spanish Civil War.

 During the period of Franco’s dictatorship the castle became a political prison, where prisoners were executed and buried in the common cemetery.
 In this prison Lluís Companys, the president of Republican Government was killed in 1940, among other politicians and important members of the Catalan society.

 The courtyard of the castle is particularly interesting as it hosts the Military Museum, containing a collection of cannons and the armor, as well as portraits of the most important Catalan lords and kings of the medieval history.

 How to get to Castell de Montjuïc

-You can take it on Plaça de Catalunya or Plaça de Espanya.
+- Barcelona Touristic Bus: Southern Route (you can take it on Plaça de Catalunya or Plaça de Espanya).